gfagerlind/jenkins-opinionated/README.md

 That might be a bit *excessive* but the point is that you *can*.

-You can of course decide to split up the cake how ever you want (NOTE: Current proposal to manage credentials implies multiple jobs for that)
+You can of course decide to split up the cake how ever you want.
+> *_NOTE:_* Current proposal to manage credentials implies multiple jobs for that)

 ### Do not configure the jobs in the GUI (nor anything else)
 This goes without saying.
 Jenkins is very easy to mess up by allowing any kind of important configuration.